OlajesuOgunyemi/Bank-Churn-Analysis/README.md

 **.Tenure** : Newer customer (less than 6 month) showed higher attrition

+## Challenges Faced:
+ **Choosing the Right Visuals:**
+Selecting the most effective visual representation for each metric was a challenge.
+It took several iterations to find the right balance between design and insight.

+**Telling a Clear Story:**
+Creating a story that communicates the insights clearly, especially for stakeholders unfamiliar with data, required careful layout, labeling, and use of interactive elements.

 ### RECOMMENDATION

 **.
 Promote Product Bundling** : Encourage low product users to explore additional services